python/devguide/documenting.rst

 The Python language has a substantial body of documentation, much of it contributed by various authors.
-The markup used for the Python documentation is `reStructuredText`_, developed by the `docutils`_ project, amended by custom directives and using a toolset named `Sphinx`_ to postprocess the HTML output.
+The markup used for the Python documentation is `reStructuredText`_, developed by the `docutils`_ project, amended by custom directives and using a toolset named `Sphinx`_ to post-process the HTML output.

 This document describes the style guide for our documentation as well as the custom reStructuredText markup introduced by Sphinx to support Python